-If you have installed the latest version of 7-Zip program on your Windows 10 machine, you might have noticed the entry CRC-SHA is added automatically to the context-menu, alongside 7-Zip options.
+If you have installed the latest version of the 7-Zip program on your Windows machine, you might have noticed the entry CRC-SHA has been added automatically to the context menu, alongside 7-Zip options.
 If you point the side arrow, it displays, CRC-64, SHA-256, SHA-1, CRC-32, and * entries.

 Users not interested in knowing the function of these algorithms may find its entry in the context menu unwanted and would want to have them removed completely.
-Here’s how you can remove CRC-SHA entry from the Context Menu in Windows 10.
+Here’s how you can remove the CRC-SHA entry from the Context Menu in Windows 11/10.

 Remove CRC-SHA entry from Context Menu

 Open 7-Zip File Manager by typing 7-Zip in the Start search box and hitting the ‘Enter’ key.

 Once located, open the program, select the Tools menu, and then hit the Options button.